Why the tech industry must embrace Shared Parental Leave if it is to tackle the gender pay gap

 The UK tech industry is no better than other traditionally male-dominated industries, with Mercer reporting that men in high-tech companies earn 25 per cent more than women, compared to the gap in the UK overall of 18 per cent.

-Factors contributing to this include continued gender stereotyping in relation to career and family commitments; women’s participation in the workforce drops from 49% at junior support level to just 25% at the mid-level professional level and 13% at executive job level.
+Factors contributing to this include continued gender stereotyping in relation to career and family commitments; women’s participation in the workforce drops from 49 per cent at junior support level to just 25 per cent at the mid-level professional level and 13 per cent at executive job level.
 Evidently, women continue to struggle in a workplace that favours men and that perpetuates the pigeon-holing of women as primary caregivers.
-The tech industry, which suffers already from a low representation of women (who make up just 17%of the UK tech sector), will fail to bear witness to the benefits of having women as a significant part of its workforce unless substantial movement is made to create a workplace that is more friendly towards women.
+The tech industry, which suffers already from a low representation of women (who make up just 17 per cent of the UK tech sector), will fail to bear witness to the benefits of having women as a significant part of its workforce unless substantial movement is made to create a workplace that is more friendly towards women.

 One way to do this is by encouraging greater take-up of Shared Parental Leave (SPL).
 Introduced in April 2015, SPL allows parents to share up to 50 weeks of leave and up to 37 weeks of pay between them in their first year after having a child, and aims to give parents more freedom in balancing work and family.
 With uptake currently low—the BBC recently reported that uptake of SPL could be as low as 2 per cent of eligible parents annually— it is clear that women continue to shoulder the lion’s share of childcaring responsibilities.